1967 Detroit riot: Stop the Robberies, Enjoy Safe Streets (STRESS)

-Two years after the end of the 1967 uprising, Wayne County Sheriff Roman Gribbs, who was seen by many white Detroiters as their last "white hope" in a city with a growing black population, created the Stop the Robberies, Enjoy Safe Streets (STRESS) campaign, a secret and elite police unit that enabled police brutality.
+Two years after the end of the 1967 riot, Wayne County Sheriff Roman Gribbs, who was seen by many white Detroiters as their last "white hope" in a city with a growing black population, created the Stop the Robberies, Enjoy Safe Streets (STRESS) campaign, a secret and elite police unit that enabled police brutality.

-STRESS used a tactic called "decoy operation," where police officers tried to entrap potential criminals in an undercover sting.
+STRESS used a tactic called "decoy operation", in which police officers tried to entrap potential criminals in an undercover sting.
 From its inception, STRESS all but ignored white criminals, instead focusing their operations on black communities, and increased confrontations between the black community and police.
 During its first year of operation, the Detroit Police Department had the "highest number of civilian killings per capita of any American police department."
 The unit was accused of conducting 500 raids without the use of search warrants and killing 20 people within 30 months, and this fostered an unhealthy fear and hatred between the black community and the police force.

 Community groups did not take long to start responding to STRESS's activities.
 On September 23, 1971, the State of Emergency Committee was formed to protest the killings, and thousands of people marched to demand the abolition of STRESS.